iiasa/message-ix-models/doc/migrate.rst

    This step:

-   - Clones the source and destination repositories into directories with names like :file:`source-a1b` and :file:`dest-2c3`.
+   - Clones the source and target repositories into directories with names like :file:`source-a1b` and :file:`target-2c3`.
    - Fetches all available Git LFS objects associated with any commit in the source repository.
      These are needed as the history is replayed in the next step.

      If the source repository is :mod:`message_data`, this will download up to 6 GB of data from GitHub, so it can be slow.
-     The :file:`source-*` directory is not modified during the rest of the process, so if you do not modify it, this step does not need repeating.
+     The :file:`source-*` directory is not modified during the rest of the process, so if you do not modify it, this step will not need repeating.
-   - Creates symlinks pointing from :file:`dest-*/.git/lfs/objects/…` to :file:`source-*/.git/lfs/objects/…`.
+   - Creates symlinks pointing from :file:`target-*/.git/lfs/objects/…` to :file:`source-*/.git/lfs/objects/…`.
      This makes it appear as if the LFS objects are locally stored and available to the target repo.

 3. Run::